Tristan da Cunha: Volcanoes

 Tristan da Cunha has two volcanoes: Queen Mary's Peak on the main island and Edinburgh Peak on Gough Island.
 Queen Mary's Peak has a height of 2062 m and remains active, with its last eruption reported to have occurred in 1961.
 Edinburgh Peak has a height of 902 m and is classified as extinct.

 Geochemistry and tectonic significance

 The volcanic rocks range from ankaramitic basanite through tephrite to phonolite and some have ultra-potassic compositions, which is unusual for rocks that erupted close to the Mid-Atlantic Ridge.
 They exemplify the EM1 pole in compilations of isotopic compositions of mantle-derived rocks.
-The unusual composition is explained by the presence of enriched material in the plume source, either recycled sediments or metasomatized lithosphere.
+The unusual composition is explained by the presence of enriched material in a mantle plume source, either recycled sediments or metasomatized lithosphere.
 The origin of the islands is commonly attributed to partial melting in a mantle plume.
 The islands are located at the western end of the Walvis Ridge, which links the islands to the Etendeka large igneous province.
 This association has been cited as an example of plume head and tail hypothesis, but the geochemical characteristics of Tristan lavas differ from those of the Etendeka province, which suggests that the plume was heterogeneous.